Meagan Grunwald: ‘Forbidden’ Love Between Cop Killer, Baby-Faced Utah Teen On ID

 Meagan Grunwald was just a 17-year-old girl who got caught up in a Bonnie and Clyde-like crime spree that ended in the death of her much-older lover, Jose Angel Garcia Juaregui, and the cop that he killed three years ago, Sgt.
 Cory Wride.
 Meagan Grunwald, who is currently in prison, will be the focus of a documentary show that will air on Investigation Discovery tonight.
-Forbidden Dying For Love’s episode “Hell’s Angel,” will re-create the tragic events.
+Forbidden Dying For Love’s episode, “Hell’s Angel,” will re-create the tragic events.
 Guests on the show will most likely include family and friends of Cory Wride and Meagan Grunwald.

 Jose Angel Garcia Jauregui es el principal sospechoso en el homicidio del Sargento Cory Wride pic.twitter.com/iqLm49KlJH